 NOW TV's stance on illegal streaming and piracy

-You may have heard that on Monday 13 March 2017, the High Court handed down a judgment that compels the UK’s major internet service providers, including NOW TV, to try to block certain servers from illegally streaming Premier League matches for the remainder of this season.
+On Monday 13 March 2017, the High Court handed down a judgment that compels the UK’s major internet service providers, including NOW Broadband, to block certain servers from illegally streaming Premier League matches.

 Together with Sky, NOW TV supports the Premier League action, as the hosts of these streams are making money illegally through criminal activity.

 Watch legally on NOW TV with a Sky Sports Pass

 You can watch the biggest sporting moments on Sky Sports from just £7.99.
 Visit NOWTV.com/sports, sign up and buy one of our Sky Sports Passes.